sympy/sympy/doc/src/guides/solving/solve-ode.md

 ### Option 1: Define a Function Without Including Its Independent Variable

-As in the example above, you can define a function without including its independent variable:
+You can define a function without including its independent variable:

 ```py
 >>> from sympy import symbols, Eq, Function, dsolve